PyWavelets/pywt/doc/regression/wp2d.rst

      [ 1.
 2. 3.
 4. 5.
 6. 7.
 8.]]

-Since we have an interesting WP structure built, it is a good occasion to present the `get_leaf_nodes` method, which just collects non-zero leaf nodes from the WP tree:
+Since we have an interesting WP structure built, it is a good occasion to present the :meth:`WaveletPacket2D.get_leaf_nodes` method, which collects non-zero leaf nodes from the WP tree:

     >>> print [n.path for n in new_wp.get_leaf_nodes()]
     ['a', 'h', 'va', 'vh', 'vv', 'vd', 'd']

-Passing the `decompose=True` parameter to the method will force the WP object to do a full decomposition up to the maximum level of decomposition:
+Passing the *decompose=True* parameter to the method will force the WP object to do a full decomposition up to the *maximum level* of decomposition:

     >>> paths = [n.path for n in new_wp.get_leaf_nodes(decompose=True)]
     >>> len(paths)